 The members of the Management Board are employed under executive service contracts.
-The service contract for the CEO is terminable by the CEO giving a notice of nine months.
-Termination by the Company is subject to 18 months' notice.
-In the event of a change of control of the Company (more than 50% of the shares or the voting rights), where control passes or is transferred to a legal entity or a person, the notice to be given by the CEO will be extended to 12 months and the notice to be given by the Company will be extended to 24 months.
+The service contract for the CEO is terminable by the CEO giving a notice of three months.
+Termination by the Company is subject to twelve months' notice.
+There will be no extension of this period of notice in the event of a change of control of the Company.
 The CEO is subject to a noncompetition clause.